icetbr/ipragmaticus/themes/pragmaticus/README.md

   - the first one needs to be the larger
 - click on image opens empty html page with srcset
   - needs to hit back button
+- BOTH solutions need 2 images, that can be selective loaded
+- choosing simple approach for now, just load one image